Boss2021-eng/End-to-End-Customer-Analytics-Pipeline-with-SQL-and-Python/README.md

 - Customer lifetime metrics (recency, lifespan, velocity)
 - Revenue insights and strategic recommendations

+The analysis in the SQL are divided into
+1. Exploratory analysis
+  Under the exploratory analysis we have
+-- Database Exploration
+--
+3. Intermediate analysis
+4. Advanced analysis
 ---

+The visualization are done with Python while asking some crucial questions
 ## ✨ Key Insights

 ### 1. Revenue Drivers